Bianca-Slavov/recipe-website/README.md

 ## Architectural decisions

 - Used React as a Framework as I had some experience with it and I really like React because of the component structure
 - Created different components to have a clear overview of the code.
-My "rule" is to have a max of 50 to 70 lines per component
+My "rule" is to have a max of 50 to 70 lines of code per component
 - Added Bootstrap but haven't used it (yet)